advancedforms/advancedforms.github.io/_posts/2019-01-04-using-calculated-fields.markdown

 ## Customizing calculated value

-Field are not limited to static content with mixed in fields but also support using code to define more complex calculations, for example including arithmetic.
+Calculated fields are not limited to static content with mixed in fields but also support using code to define more complex calculations, for example arithmetic.
 Use the `af/field/calculate_value` filter to provide your own calculation logic.

 Below is an example of a calculated field which display the sum of two other fields in the form called `number_field_1` and `number_field_2`.
 Replace `FIELD_NAME` in the example below with the name of your calculated field.